|

 Calamus also excels as a relaxant, despite its stimulating

-sleep), but is incredibly effective in treating anxiety.
+sleep), but can be incredibly effective in treating anxiety.

 Incredibly effective.
 It is this virtue of the